Home / Mushroom Guide /

 COMMENTS

-1. peter wolffe says:
+1. peter wolffe avatar

 dear madam/sir. i love to pick mushrooms, my partner hood winked into eating them lol, now ive got the bug to look and try, now living in colchester theres no funge club, i use your web site and a book i have many thanks for your web ive been looking for the beef stack found it then some person cut it all down now beef stack. pete.

-2. Nancy Dickson says:
+2. Nancy Dickson avatar

 After a few days in the fridge our big shaggy mushroom doesn’t turn red when cut or bruised.
 The diameter is now 15 centimeters across.